-i.
+- g.
+The location, type, and size of all proposed landscaping and screening as well as a plan for the retention of existing significant natural features (open spaces, green areas, etc.) on the site; - h.
 The location, size, and design of proposed signs and other advertising or instructional devices.
 The calculation of the sign area must be shown on the sign design submitted to the Planning Board.
 A sign permit shall be obtained from the Town of Stratham Code Enforcement Officer prior to the submission of site plan approval.
 (Rev. 11/95) Signs may be two-faced with the area of each face equal to the area allowed by the Zoning Ordinance.
 Only one face may be seen from any one view.
-Sign standards or supports along with any elements cannot exceed in area, on the same plane, as the sign more than 50% of the allowed signage area for the sign without the express approval of the Planning Board; (Rev. 11/95) Signage design shall be submitted in the Site Plan

-Review, with colors specified by the architect and color samples submitted to and approved by the Planning Board; (Rev. 11/95)

-- j.
-The location, type, and design of outdoor lighting; - k.
+Sign standards or supports along with any elements cannot exceed in area, on the same plane, as the sign more than 50% of the allowed signage area for the sign without the express approval of the Planning Board; (Rev. 11/95) Signage design shall be submitted in the Site Plan Review, with colors specified by the architect and color samples submitted to and approved by the Planning Board; (Rev. 11/95) - j.
+A photometric plan depicting the location, type, and design of outdoor lighting and the illumination levels of all areas of the property and at the property boundaries; (Rev. 10/23) - k.
 Surveyed property lines showing their bearings and distances and showing monument locations; - 1.
-Construction details, including but not limited to pavement, walks, steps, curbing, drainage structures, and erosion and sedimentation control techniques.
+Construction details, including but not limited to pavement, walks, steps, curbing, drainage structures, and erosion and sedimentation control techniques. - m.

-- m.
 Any other exhibits or data that the Planning Board may require in order to evaluate adequately the proposed development including but not limited to: - i.
 Calculations relating to stormwater runoff; - ii.
 Information on the composition and quantity of wastewater generated; - iii.
-Information on air, water, or land pollutants discharged; - iv.
-Estimates of noise generation. - n.
+Information on air, water, or land pollutants discharged;

+- iv.
+Estimates of noise generation.

+- n.
 Traffic Impact Analysis: All proposed commercial, industrial or residential development shall be reviewed by the Planning Board to ascertain that adequate provisions have been made by the owner or his/her authorized agent for traffic safety.
 To facilitate this review, the Planning Board may require the developer to provide a traffic impact analysis when deemed necessary by the Board due to the size, location, or traffic-generating characteristic of the development.
-Traffic impact analyses shall address each of the following: - i.
-Traffic circulation and access, including adequacy of adjacent street and intersections, entrances and exits, traffic flow, sight distances, accident statistics, curb cuts, turning lanes, and existing or recommended traffic signalization; - ii.
-Pedestrian safety and access; - iii.
-Off-street parking and loading; - iv.
-Emergency vehicle access; - v.
-Necessary off-site improvements, to be constructed by the developer. - 0.
+Traffic impact analyses shall address each of the following:

+- i.
+Traffic circulation and access, including adequacy of adjacent street and intersections, entrances and exits, traffic flow, sight distances, accident statistics, curb cuts, turning lanes, and existing or recommended traffic signalization;

+- ii.
+Pedestrian safety and access;

+- iii.
+Off-street parking and loading;

+- iv.
+Emergency vehicle access;

+- v.
+Necessary off-site improvements, to be constructed by the developer.

+- o.
 A copy of the plans submitted in a digital format as provided for in Addendum D: Digital Submission Requirements.
+(Added 7/06)

-(Added 07/06) - 4.3.3 Other Permits:
+- 4.3.3 Other Permits: